Adpetfem83/School_District_Analysis/README.md

 ## How does replacing the ninth-grade scores affect the following:

- Adjusted Averages using the Math and Reading Scores In the original analysis, Thomas High School had 83.6 math average and 83.7 reading average for the 9th grade tests.
+ The adjusted Averages using the Math and Reading Scores:

+In the original analysis, Thomas High School (THS) had 83.6 math average and 83.7 reading average for the 9th grade tests.
 Now the scores have been replaced with null values and shows up in Python programming as NaN in the following charts.

 Adjusted Average Math Scores------------------------------------------------------------Adjusted Average Reading Scores: